MateuszWorek/Netflix-Landing-Page-Clone/README.md

 # Netflix-Landing-Page-Clone
 Netflix Landing Page Clone based on Traversy Media tutorial.
 Check him out!
 I have used basic HTML 5, CSS 3 with flex and grid layout and vanilla Java Script.
+I took mobile first approach for this site.